Wenyueh/LLM-RecSys-ID/README.md

 pip install -r requirements.txt
 ```

-Experiments are conducted on 2 or 4 A5000 GPUs with CUDA Driver Version: 515.86.01 and CUDA Version: 11.7.
+Experiments are done on 2 or 4 A5000 GPUs with

+CUDA Driver Version: 515.86.01

+CUDA Version: 11.7.

 # Log files
 All experiment log files are under the log directory.
 The log files can be used as reference for replicating experiments.